 There are several ways to collect samples, but it is important to remember to wash your hands thoroughly prior to attempting any of them so that you can prevent unwanted spread of bacteria or other harmful germs.

 Listed below are the most common ways to obtain a sample of the cervical mucus:

-- Inserting a finger or cotton swab into the vagina and sweeping along the cervix itself (or as near as you can get) to obtain a specimen directly.
-This is the most accurate method of collecting mucus samples as it is less likely to be confused with moisture.
+3. Inserting a finger or cotton swab into the vagina and sweeping along the cervix itself (or as near as you can get) to obtain a specimen directly.
+This is the most accurate method of collecting mucus samples.

 Monitoring changes in the cervical mucus is desirable as it is the only method in fertility planning that does not require you to review previous cycles for comparison.
-When performed correctly, it is also a reliable indication of the optimal time for conception.
-In addition, it requires no special training and can be performed by the woman who is looking for her most fertile phase.
-Once the sample is collected, the mucus is placed between the thumb and index finger and stretched apart to examine the texture.
+When performed correctly, it is also a reliable indication of the optimal time for conception when the egg white fertile cervical mucus is present.
+It requires no special training or tools.
+After you collect the cervical mucus, place it between the thumb and index finger and stretched apart to examine the texture.
 This finger stretch test can be very helpful in determining the timing of your ovulation and thus increasing your chances of becoming pregnant.